DeepMind AI can generate convincing photos of burgers, dogs, and butterflies

 When it came to training the model, the researchers sourced ImageNet, an image database maintained by Stanford and Princeton.
 And to confirm their design was scalable, they next tapped JFT-300M, a dataset of 300 million real-world images labeled with 18K categories (two orders of magnitude larger than ImageNet).

-All told, BigGANs took two days to train on 128 of Google’s Tensor Processing Units, AI accelerator application-specific circuits developed specifically for machine learning.
-The results speak for themselves: it achieved Inception Score (IS) and Frechet Inception Distance (FID) scores — two metrics used to evaluate generative models — of 166.3 and 9.6, respectively, improving over the previous best of 52.52 and 18.65.
+All told, BigGANs took two days to train on 128 of Google’s Tensor Processing Units (TPUs), AI accelerator application-specific circuits developed specifically for machine learning.
+The results speak for themselves: It achieved Inception Score (IS) and Frechet Inception Distance (FID) scores — two metrics used to evaluate generative models — of 166.3 and 9.6, respectively, improving over the previous best of 52.52 and 18.65.

 It’s not the first time GANs have been used to spin images from thin air.
 In September, Nvidia researchers developed an AI system that produces synthetic scans of brain cancer, and in August, a team at Carnegie Mellon demonstrated a model that could transfer a person’s recorded motion and facial expressions to a target subject in another photo or video.

 Deepfakes (a portmanteau of “deep learning” and “fake”), which in some circles has come to refer to any AI-manipulated photo or video intended to deceive, has lawmakers taking notice.
-In September, members of Congress sent a letter to National Intelligence director Dan Coats asking for a report from intelligent agencies about the potential impact of deepfakes on democracy and national security.
+In September, members of Congress sent a letter to Director of National Intelligence Dan Coats asking for a report from intelligence agencies about the potential impact of deepfakes on democracy and national security.

 Following the proliferation of deepfakes in the past year and fears of their potential impact, a number of efforts are underway to create AI capable of identifying them.
 In July, members of DARPA’s Media Forensics program embarked on exercises to automatically detect deepfakes or manipulated images and videos.
 And startups like Truepic, which raised an $8 million funding round in July, aim to offer deepfake detection services for a fee.